Baltic states send ships for citizens stranded on Germany-Poland border

 Lithuania estimates around 420 vehicles with Lithuanian number plates were stuck on the German-Polish border on Monday, and some people protested by blockading roads leading to Poland, the country’s foreign affairs ministry spokesman said.

-Estonia’s government said it had agreed with ferry company Tallink to arrange a cruise ship to collect people from Sassnitz harbor in Germany late on Wednesday.
+Estonia’s government said it had agreed with ferry company Tallink to arrange a cruise ship to collect people from Sassnitz harbour in Germany late on Wednesday.

 On Tuesday, Poland agreed to let buses and vans from Lithuania, Latvia and Estonia pass through its territory in five “convoys” of about twenty cars each, stopping only at designated gas stations, Lithuania said.